danrmzz/listify/README.md

-# Listify
+# ToDO List

-**Listify** is a simple and intuitive To-Do list application built using HTML, CSS, and JavaScript.
+This is a simple and intuitive To-Do list application built using HTML, CSS, and JavaScript.
 This project allows users to create, manage, and delete tasks efficiently with a user-friendly interface.

 ## Features